tkim/emsx_api_doc/source/programmable/requestResponse.rst

 to create the order and add the ``EMSX_BASKET_NAME`` in the field.
 The second step is to submit the list using `` GroupRouteEx`` request and include the ``EMSX_SEQUENCE`` number inside the array.

-As of 15th of May, 2017 there also will be an ability to use GroupRouteEx to route two non-ticker as spread ticker in EMSX.

-The underlying concept remains the same and the only difference is to use ``EMSX_REQUEST_TYPE`` as a ``spread`` instead of multileg and for ``EMSX_TICKER`` use one of the two tickers that makes the spread ticker.
-The ``EMSX_SEQUENCE`` inside the array to submit the list remains the same for using ``GroupRouteEx`` to route as a spread.

 Full code sample:-